jsreport/website/views/learn/docs/get-started.md

 ### Templating engines

 The templates are defined using common javascript templating engines (like [jsrender](https://github.com/BorisMoore/jsrender) or [handlebars](http://handlebarsjs.com/)).
 You can bind input data, use loops, conditions or javascript helpers...
-Templating engines basicaly provides you way to define any custom report you like.
-So for example following code will print table of all books we defined previously.
+Templating engines basically provides you a way to define any custom report you like.
+So for example the following code will print table of all books we defined previously.

 ```html
 <table style='border-style:solid'>